orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   # TODO: similar to next/anext into python await operator?

 ---
-More generally, we cannot actually guarantee consistency of anything.
-And so the system will just need to be able to deal with that at some level.
-This project will in its initial implementation probably not attack this directly, but it's just a general thing to keep in mind.
-And something I'll come back to in the other OrbitMines projects.

 add = and ... different perspective?
 `.add` on vertices -> equiv initial from one side, terminal from other side.